 Gretzky scores once in each period.
 He completes his hat trick by scoring with 3:14 remaining in the third, circling behind the net and backhanding the puck off the skate of Toronto defenseman Dave Ellett and past goaltender Felix Potvin.
 It comes 37 seconds after Mike Donnelly's goal puts the Kings ahead 4-3.
 Gretzky's third goal proves to be the game-winner when Ellett scores with 1:07 remaining.

 Gretzky believes the Toronto media has written him off and uses that as inspiration.
 He's booed when he takes the ice for Game 7 but is showered with praise afterward.

-"The greatest player in the world beat us tonight," Toronto general manager Cliff Fletcher said.
+"The greatest player in the world beat us tonight," Toronto general manager Cliff Fletcher says.
 "It was a great, great effort."

 1996: Joe Sakic scores two goals and sets up another to help the Colorado Avalanche defeat the Detroit Red Wings 4-1 at McNichols Arena and win the Western Conference Final in six games.
 Sakic puts the Avalanche ahead 2-1 with a power-play goal 5:55 into the second period, and Mike Ricci and Peter Forsberg score before the period ends.
 Patrick Roy makes 23 saves in his 132nd playoff game, tying Billy Smith's NHL career record for playoff appearances by a goaltender.
 The loss ends the season for the Red Wings after they set an NHL regular-season record with 62 victories.

 2001: Roy becomes the first goaltender in NHL history to start 100 consecutive playoff games for one team when he takes the ice for the Avalanche against the New Jersey Devils in Game 2 of the Stanley Cup Final at Pepsi Center.
 Roy makes 18 saves but the Devils win 2-1 to tie the best-of-7 series 1-1.

 Video: Patrick Roy won Stanley Cup four times, three Vezinas